• Level of education

 Description

-Following on from "Condensed Matter Physics 1: structural properties", this course covers the properties of electrons in crystalline solids, the band structure of electronic levels and the basic concepts of semiconductor physics.
+Following on from the course unit "Condensed Matter Physics 1: Structural Properties," this course unit addresses the properties of electrons in crystalline solids, the band structure of electronic levels, and the basic concepts of semiconductor physics.

 Objectives

-The aim of this course is to show how the structural properties of translational invariance determine the properties of electrons in crystalline solids.
-From Bloch's theorem, the general characteristics of electron levels in solids (band structure, insulator/semiconductor/metal) are deduced.
-After the presentation of two models (almost free electrons and strong bonds), the EU specializes in semiconductors and the basic concepts needed to understand the physics of these key materials for information technology.
+The objective of this EU is to show how the structural properties of translation invariance determine the properties of electrons in crystalline solids.
+Bloch's theorem is used to deduce the general characteristics of electronic levels in solids (band structure, insulator/semiconductor/metal).
+After presenting two models (quasi-free electrons and strong bonding), the course focuses on semiconductors and the basic concepts needed to understand the physics of these materials, which are key to information technology.

-Teaching of quantum mechanics in the Bachelor's program and solid state physics (structural properties of condensed matter) in the Master's program.
+Teaching quantum mechanics at the bachelor's level and solid-state physics (structural properties of condensed matter) at the master's level.

 Recommended prerequisites:

-Introductory courses on quantum physics in crystalline solids.
+Introductory lectures on quantum physics in crystalline solids.

 Syllabus

-- Bloch states (translation operator, Bloch theorem, Born-Von Karman boundary conditions, energy bands, Fermi level).
+· Bloch states (translation operator, Bloch's theorem, Born-Von Karman boundary conditions, energy bands, Fermi level).

-- Periodic potential: first-order study under perturbation (degeneracy of undisturbed energy, dispersion relation, energy discontinuities, equal-energy surfaces).
+· Periodic potential: first-order perturbation theory (degeneracy of unperturbed energy, dispersion relation, energy discontinuities, surfaces of equal energy).

-- Semiconductors (chemical composition and band structure, effective mass, holes, impurities).
+· Semiconductors (chemical composition and band structure, effective mass, hole, impurities).